adityajain10/dining-concierge-app-on-aws/README.md

                 ElasticSearch will have only a small subset of fields from each restaurant.<br>
             ii.
 Modify the rest of the LF2 function if necessary to send the user text/email.
-    b.
-Set up a CloudWatch event trigger that runs every minute and invokes the Lambda function as a result:
+    * Set up a CloudWatch event trigger that runs every minute and invokes the Lambda function as a result: https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/RunLabdaSchedule.html.
-        https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/RunLabdaSchedule.html.
 This automates the queue worker Lambda to poll                and process suggestion requests on its own.